OpenChargingCloud/WWCP_OCPP/README.md

 ## Content

 - **Implementation Details and Differences** for [OCPP v1.6](WWCP_OCPPv1.6/README.md) and [OCPP v2.0](WWCP_OCPPv2.0/README.md) to the official protocol specification.
 The OCPP specification has unfortunatelly many flaws and security issues.
-This implementation provides solutions and work-arounds for most of these issues.
+This implementation provides extentions and work-arounds for most of these issues to simplify the daily operations business, high availability or to support additional concepts/methods like *European General Data Protection Regulation (GDPR)*  and the *German Calibration Law (Eichrecht)*.

 ### Your participation